 The honeybee is an amazing creature in a little package.
 Every one of the tens of thousands of bees in a hive has an important role.
 A forager bee is the worker that travels from flower to flower, gathering nectar and pollen to bring back to the hive which goes on to become the delicious honey we know so well.

-Keeping bees in Saskatchewan promotes the propagation of a species that is critical for agriculture in Canada.
+Keeping bees in British Columbia and Saskatchewan promotes the propagation of a species that is critical for agriculture in Canada.
 Domestic and wild bees, including the honeybee, are responsible for pollinating approximately 70% of the world's leading crops for human consumption.
 Bees not only give us honey, but also blueberries, apples, peaches, and so many other fruits, berries, beans, and oilseeds.
 This is why we ensure everything we do not only results in delicious honey but also a healthy, thriving bee population.

 A sustainable sweetener

 Did you know that local honey is the most environmentally-friendly sweetener in the world?
-Compared to any other sweetener, including table sugar and corn syrup, honey uses a fraction of the energy costs associated with production, refining, and transportation.
+Compared to any other sweetener, including table sugar and corn syrup, honey uses a fraction of the energy costs associated with production, refining, and transportation of other sweeteners.

-- Honey is a byproduct of crops or wildflowers - it requires no fertilizer, pesticides, or irrigation, and leaves almost no impact on the land.
+Honey is a byproduct of crops or wildflowers so it requires no fertilizer, pesticides, or irrigation, and leaves almost no impact on the land.

-- Raw honey has virtually no refining step - it is taken right out of the comb, minimally filtered, and then packaged for you all to enjoy.
+Raw honey has virtually no refining step - it is taken right out of the comb, minimally filtered, and then packaged for you all to enjoy.